Filed Date: April 10, 2023

 Clearinghouse coding complete

 On April 10, 2023, Planned Parenthood of Montana and its Chief Medical Officer brought this lawsuit in a state trial court against the State of Montana to raise a pre-enforcement challenge against HB 721.
 The bill in question was passed by the Montana legislature and if in effect, it would ban dilation and evacuation, the most common and safest method for second-trimester abortions.
 If signed into law, HB 721 would subject providers to harsh penalties, including fines of up to $50,000 and 5-10 year prison sentences, and threatened to strip providers of their medical licenses for at least one year.
 At the time the lawsuit was filed, HB 721 was awaiting the Governor's signature, and once signed, it would go into effect immediately.
-Represented by Planned Parenthood Federation of America and private counsel, the plaintiffs argued that HB 721 violated the state constitution's fundamental right to privacy.
+Represented by Planned Parenthood Federation of America and private counsel, Plaintiffs argued that HB 721 violated the state constitution's fundamental right to privacy.
 Relying on the Montana Supreme Court's 1999 decision in Armstrong v.
-State, the plaintiffs alleged that the Montana Constitution protects a woman’s right of procreative autonomy, and that HB 721 violated that right without a compelling reason to do so.
+State, Plaintiffs alleged that the Montana Constitution protects a woman’s right of procreative autonomy, and that HB 721 violated that right without a compelling reason to do so.
 Plaintiffs sought declaratory and injunctive relief.

 Summary Authors